DerOzean/Cable-Detection-in-Automated-Dissassembly-Environment-using-Deep-Learning/README.md

 # Trained network

 The trained network is too big (~250 MB) for uploading it to Git Hub.
+If it's needed by someone, please let me know.